 - Middle ear — found between the inner and outer ear, includes the Ossicles, Malleus, Incus, and Stapes

-- Inner ear – The innermost portion of the ear consisting of the Cochlea, Vestibule, and Semicircular Canals
+- Inner ear — The innermost part of the ear consists of the Cochlea, Vestibule, and Semicircular Canals.

 Types of Hearing Loss

-There are two common types of hearing loss, Sensorineural Hearing Loss and Conductive Hearing Loss.
-A hearing loss related to an issue in the inner ear would be a Sensorineural Hearing Loss.
-In contrast, when sound cannot get through the outer and/or middle ear, a Conductive Hearing Loss would be suspected.
+As we previously mentioned, there are two common types of hearing loss, Sensorineural Hearing Loss and Conductive Hearing Loss.
+Hearing loss related to an issue in the inner ear or auditory nerve is a Sensorineural Hearing Loss.
+In contrast, when sound cannot get through the outer and/or middle ear, Conductive Hearing Loss would be suspected.

 Untreated hearing loss can affect your overall physical and mental health.
-Furthermore, you may experience some unique symptoms such as staggering, loss of balance or migraine-like headaches.
-Because of this, a visit with a hearing health professional is so important at the first sign of symptoms.
+Furthermore, you may experience unique symptoms such as staggering, loss of balance, or migraine-like headaches.
+Because of this, a visit to your local hearing specialist is so important at the first sign of symptoms.

 Causes of Conductive Hearing Loss

-Causes of conductive Hearing Loss may include any of the following:
+Conductive Hearing Loss causes may include any of the following:

-- Wax buildup – earwax that becomes stuck within the ear canal.
+- Wax build-up, earwax that becomes stuck within the ear canal.
 To protect the ear canal, the ear produces earwax.
-Body elements such as dead skin cells, hair follicles, and ear secretions are what makeup earwax or “cerumen”.
-Consequently, our body naturally pushes out the wax or we clean our ears to remove the debris.
+Body elements such as dead skin cells, hair follicles, and ear secretions make up earwax or “cerumen”.
+Consequently, our body naturally pushes out the wax or cleans our ears to remove the debris.
 Furthermore, an overproduction of the earwax can cause a short-term conductive loss of hearing.

-- Ear infections – external otitis is an infection that forms within the ear canal.
-Otitis can easily occur as a result of allergies, dermatitis, too much water exposure, or items that may irritate sensitive skin like hair spray or hair dyes.
+- An ear infection, external otitis, forms within the ear canal.
+Otitis can easily occur due to allergies, dermatitis, too much water exposure, or items that may irritate sensitive skin like hair spray or hair dyes.

-- Foreign body – toys that children get stuck in their ear or bugs/insects that become trapped within the ear.
+- Foreign bodies such as toys that children get stuck in the outer or middle ear or bugs/insects that become trapped within the ear.

-- Head trauma – a head injury or trauma close to the ear can cause a short-term or even permanent loss of hearing.
+- Head trauma, a head injury, or trauma close to the ear, can cause a short-term or even permanent hearing loss.

 - Otosclerosis — unusual growth of the tiny bones (ossicles) in the middle ear.

-- Perforated eardrum – the inner ear canal environment is very sensitive.
+- Perforated eardrum, the inner ear canal environment is very sensitive.
 A hole or perforation of the eardrum can occur.
-This could be a result of an infection, virus, loud noise, or even a rapid change in air pressure.
+This could result from an infection, virus, loud noise, or even a rapid change in air pressure.

 Symptoms of Conductive Hearing Loss